Free Consultation

 Land trusts date back to the mid-1800s.
 Although they are used in several states, they originated in Illinois, which is why they are often referred to as "Illinois Land Trusts" even outside of the state.

 There are numerous benefits associated with using a land trust, including privacy of ownership, efficient succession of ownership upon death, and protection from liens or judgments.
-At Zaba Law Group, PC, in Downers Grove, our experienced real estate attorneys provide comprehensive legal guidance regarding the establishment and effective use of land trusts.
+At The Law Offices of Borla, North & Zaba, in Downers Grove, our experienced real estate attorneys provide comprehensive legal guidance regarding the establishment and effective use of land trusts.

 The owner of a land trust (the beneficiary) designates a corporate fiduciary to hold title to the property.
 The beneficiary of a land trust can be an individual, a group of individuals (such as husband and wife) or a corporate entity.
 The beneficiary spells out who has authority to manage and control the property, as well as whether the property can be sold and under what conditions.
 It also stipulates who becomes the owner of the property upon the beneficiary's death.
 Often, this may be more than one person.